 - When Central Park Media rereleased Project Ako on DVD, they went an extra step and included a full-length commentary from the movie's director (with subtitles, to boot — allowing one to watch the film AND read the commentary at the same time, which was actually pretty neat).

-- 4Kids of all people actually did DVD commentaries for some of the Pokémon movies.
+- 4Kids Entertainment actually did DVD commentaries for some of the Pokémon movies.
 Specifically, Mewtwo Strikes Back, Spell of the Unown and Voice of the Forest.
 The first two of these feature the show's head writers, Norman Grossfeld and Michael Haigney.
 The one for the fourth movie features Grossfeld and Haigney with most of the main cast.

 - The Axis Powers Hetalia English DVDs had this.
 Since the episodes are five minutes long, there were varied result of off-topicness.
 Eric Vale and Jerry Jewell somehow got on the topic of strippers, crack, and cheeseburgers.